goonism/hyperproxy/documentation/CONTRIBUTING.md

 ### Guide on lerna

-The following are list of useful root command (command that should be run from the root directory):
+The following are a list of useful root commands (commands that should be run from the root directory):

 ```
 "yarn bootstrap": Bootstrap dependency for all modules
-"yarn test": Run unit test in each module
+"yarn test": Run unit tests in each module
-"yarn prepare": Prepare all package to publish
+"yarn prepare": Prepare all packages to be publish
-"yarn clean": Clean up all local build artifact
+"yarn clean": Clean up all local build artifacts
 ```

 ### Writing tests